thoughtspot/thoughtspot.github.io/_admin/ts-cloud/visual-embed-sdk.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-The Visual Embed SDK provides a set of JavaScript libraries to embed ThoughtSpot components in a host application.
+The Visual Embed SDK <span class="label label-beta">Beta</span> provides a set of JavaScript libraries to embed ThoughtSpot components in a host application.

 You can use the Visual Embed SDK for the following purposes: